-$$\mathcal{O} := (\mathbf{m}, \mathbb{E}, \rho : \mathbb{E} \to [0, 1]) \tag{21}$$ where $\rho$ is a probability measure, m is a halting image, and $\mathbb{E}$ is the halting space of m.
-The definition is reminiscent of a measure space in measure theory, with the notable difference that the elements of $\mathbb{E}$ are tuples and not sets.
+$$\mathcal{O} := (\mathbf{m}, \mathbb{E}, \rho : \mathbb{E} \to [0, 1]) \tag{18}$$

+The definition is reminiscent of a measure space in measure theory, with the notable difference that the elements of $\mathbb E$ are tuples and not sets.
 The consequences of this difference will be investigated in the main result section, where a prescription to derive a measure from this triplet is provided.

-Just like we did earlier with a "one-liner" definition of the scientific method, and then showed that the richness of the concept was implicit in the relatively simple definition, here a similar richness will be recovered but for the domain of physics as a consequence of this simple definition.
-But not just unbounded richness mind you, a perfectly well balanced richness; although it is still obscure at this point, this definition of the observer will perfectly coincide with what we understand an observer to be in quantum physics, and also to what we understand it to be in general relativity, unified of course, and also while adding nothing more or unwanted.
+Just like we did earlier with a minimalistic definition of the scientific method, and then showed that the richness of the concept was implicit in the relatively simple definition, here a similar richness will be recovered but for the domain of physics as a consequence of this minimal definition.
+But not just unbounded richness mind you, a perfectly well balanced richness; although it is still obscure at this point, this definition of the observer will exactly coincide with what we understand an observer to be in quantum physics, and also to what we understand it to be in general relativity.

-In a nutshell, axiom 1 is the absolute minimum required to define an observer in the most general sense possible such that, at minimum, it is able to acquire a sub-tuple of knowledge, from a larger tuple of knowledge.
+In a nutshell, axiom 1 is the absolute minimum required to define an observer in the most general or abstract sense possible such that, at minimum, it is able to acquire a sub-tuple of knowledge, from a larger tuple of knowledge.
+An observer that 'knowns' anything at all about the world, must adhere to said definition.
 Specifically, the halting image m referenced in the axiom is to be interpreted as the available knowledge (say, in the universe), and the observer knows, via a measure, one of the possible sub-tuples of said knowledge.
 Said known sub-tuple can be empty (if the observer knows nothing) or equal to the halting image itself (if the observer knows everything the universe has to offer), or anything in between.